It is everyone's responsibility to protect children

 I am having difficulty caring for my child and think I need help, who can I speak to?

-If I ask a professional for advice about my concerns can I be sure that they will treat the information confidentiality?
+If I ask a professional for advice about my concerns, can I be sure that they will treat the information confidentiality?

 We will treat all the information you give us with great care and discretion.
 We will not share any information, including your name, unless we have to in order to protect the child.
+You should be aware that sometimes the person about whom you are raising concerns may be able to work out that you have shared information, for example, if you are the only person that witnessed a concern.
+If you are worried about your safety, please discuss this with the professional.

 What will happen next if I report suspected child abuse?